 The NQF team conducted various searches and reviews as specified in this appendix.
 The search was an iterative process with constant opportunities for feedback from the project team and the Opioids and Behavioral Health Committee.
-The environmental scan included, but was not limited to, a review of the peer-reviewed literature and grey literature and:
+The environmental scan included, but was not limited to, a review of the peer-reviewed literature and grey literature and the following sources:

-- 1. PubMed (National Library of Medicine)
+- 1) PubMed (National Library of Medicine)

-- 2. Internet searches at the following sites:
+- 2) Internet searches at the following sites:

-- a.
-HHS
+- a) United States Department of Health and Human Services

-- i.
-Administration for Children and Families
+- i) Administration for Children and Families

-- ii.
-Administration for Community Living
+- ii) Administration for Community Living

-- iii.
-Agency for Healthcare and Quality
+- iii) Agency for Healthcare and Quality

-- iv.
-Agency for Toxic Substance and Diseases Registry
+- iv) Agency for Toxic Substance and Diseases Registry

-- v.
-Centers for Disease Control and Prevention
+- v) Centers for Disease Control and Prevention

-- vi.
-Centers for Medicare and Medicaid Service
+- vi) Centers for Medicare & Medicaid Services

-- vii.
-Health Resources and Services Administration
+- vii) Health Resources and Services Administration

-- viii.
-Indian Health Service
+- viii) Indian Health Service

-- ix.
-National Institutes of Health
+- ix) National Institutes of Health

-- x.
-Substance Abuse and Mental Health Services Administration
+- x) Substance Abuse and Mental Health Services Administration

-- b.
-National Academy of Medicine
+- b) National Academy of Medicine

-- c.
-Commonwealth Fund
+- c) Commonwealth Fund

-- d.
-Kaiser Family Foundation
+- d) Kaiser Family Foundation

-- e.
-NQF
+- e) National Quality Forum

-- f.
-General Accountability Office
+- f) General Accountability Office

-The following publications were also reviewed to compile a compendium of relevant measures and measure concepts:
+The following measure repositories, tools, and programs were also reviewed to compile a compendium of relevant measures and measure concepts:

-- 1. NQF Quality Positioning System (QPS) - 2.
-CMS Measures Inventory Tool (CMIT) - 3.
-Qualified Clinical Data Registries (QCDRs) - 4.
-Medicaid Waiver Programs - 5.
-Center for Medicare and Medicaid Innovation (CMMI) Models - 6.
-Accreditation Programs - a.
-National Committee on Quality Assurance (NCQA) - b.
-Utilization Review Accreditation Commission (URAC)
+- 1) NQF Quality Positioning System (QPS)

+- 2) CMS Measures Inventory Tool (CMIT)

+- 3) Qualified Clinical Data Registries (QCDRs)

+- 4) Medicaid Waiver Programs

+- 5) Center for Medicare and Medicaid Innovation (CMMI) Models

+- 6) Veterans Health Affairs (VHA) Program

+- 7) Accreditation Programs

+- a) National Committee on Quality Assurance (NCQA)

+- b) URAC

+- 8) Measure Developer Reports and Websites

+- a) Minnesota Community Measurement (MNCM)

+- b) Pharmacy Quality Alliance (PQA)